schepach/telegram-mumu-bot/README.md

-# TelegramMumuBot
+# Telegram lunchmumubot

----About bot---
+About bot
 =====================
-This is Telegram bot for cafe [mumu](http://cafemumu.ru). <br/>
+This is unofficial Telegram bot for cafe [mumu](https://www.cafemumu.ru). <br/>
-It shows list lunch in mumu cafe for you.
+This bot shows lunches in cafe on weekdays by command.
+By the way!
+Bot is broadcasting info about lunches to current day from 11am to 12am.

-And bonus - It shows list lunch in [Grand Victoria cafe] (http://restaurantgrandvictoria.ru/) for you.
+And bonus - this bot shows lunches in [Grand Victoria cafe](http://restaurantgrandvictoria.ru).

-Search him in Telegram: [@lunchmumubot](https://telegram.me/lunchmumubot)
+Search it in Telegram: [@lunchmumubot](https://telegram.me/lunchmumubot)

----Instructions for use bot---
+Instruction for build and deploy
 =====================

- **If you want run this telegram bot :**

 1. Download or clone [repository](https://github.com/schepach/TelegramMumuBot.git)
-2. Set your botname and token in `MumuBot.java`
+2. Set your botName and botToken in `MumuBot.java` class
-3. Build with `maven`
+3. Build project with `maven` (`mvn clean package`)
-4. Go to the `target` folder and deploy .ear file to the wildfly application server
+4. Go to the `target` folder and deploy `.ear` file.
+(For example, on Wildfly Application Server)
 5. Enjoy!